danserme/smart-fidget-device/README.md

 # Heartbeat and Activity Tracker

-This project is an Arduino-based system that tracks heartbeat and physical activity using a pulse sensor and a rotary encoder.
+This project is an Arduino-based system that tracks user interactions and heartbeat using a pulse sensor and a rotary encoder.
 It stores data on an SPI flash memory and provides a way to view and manage the recorded sessions.

 ## Table of Contents
 - [Description](#description)